-- 73. We have significant concerns regarding the impacts of converting the barn to independent dwellinghouses given its relationship to a working farm. - 74.
-There are agricultural buildings associated with the farm located to the immediate north, south, and north west of the barn, and the only farm access runs past the front of the building to the farm buildings and land to the east and north. - 75.
+- 83. We have significant concerns regarding the impacts of converting the barn to independent dwellinghouses given its relationship to a working farm. - 84.
+There are agricultural buildings associated with the farm located to the immediate north, south, and north west of the barn, and the only farm access runs past the front of the building to the farm buildings and land to the east and north. - 85.
 If the buildings were taken in to use as dwellinghouses that were not associated with the farm then the occupiers would, effectively, be living in a farmyard.
 It would be likely that they would suffer an unacceptable level of noise and odour impacts from the farm operation.
-Their safety would also be a concern, with the movement of large farm vehicles around the dwellings posing a risk to those entering and exiting them. - 76.
-The occupiers would have no control over these impacts, and they could not be reasonably controlled by conditions or agreement as part of this planning application. - 77.
+Their safety would also be a concern, with the movement of large farm vehicles around the dwellings posing a risk to those entering and exiting them. - 86.
+The occupiers would have no control over these impacts, and they could not be reasonably controlled by conditions or agreement as part of this planning application. - 87.
 Whilst the applicant's agent has advised that their client is seeking to wind down the farm, it remains a 35-acre holding.
-In any case, the Authority would have no control over future expansion or intensification of the farm use were the owners to change their plans or to decide to sell the farm on. - 78.
+In any case, the Authority would have no control over future expansion or intensification of the farm use were the owners to change their plans or to decide to sell the farm on. - 88.
 They have advised that they would be prepared to remove and relocate the portal framed building to the rear of the barn, and some of the buildings running perpendicular to the barn to the north.
-Whilst this would move some farm storage away from the buildings, it would not overcome the concerns regarding general farm activity in close proximity to the dwelling. - 79.
+Whilst this would move some farm storage away from the buildings, it would not overcome the concerns regarding general farm activity in close proximity to the dwelling. - 89.
 We explored whether it would be possible for the farm access to be re-located and for the existing farm access to be altered to serve only the new dwellings, with the access being blocked beyond this to prevent through-traffic.
 This would at least remove the movement of farm vehicles from immediately around the dwellings and would make the assessment more finely balanced.
-The applicant has advised that they are do not wish to agree to this. - 80.
-Given all of the above, we conclude that the development would result in unacceptable living conditions for the occupiers, contrary to policy DMC3. - 81.
-The amenity of the neighbours to the opposite side of Cote Lane would be conserved given the proposed use and due to the intervening distance between them and the application site.
+The applicant has advised that they are do not wish to agree to this.